Beijzum/2800-202410-DTC04/README.md

 Afterwards, the game will continue into the next round with a new random prompt until the humans or AIs claim victory.

 ## Licensing

+This project is licensed under the MIT License. // Add MIT license thing here.

 ## References